KeatonMueller/tetris/README.md

 # Tetris
 This is a tetris game written in Java using the Swing library.

-This project was completed in 2015.
+This project was completed in 2015 during my junior year of high school.

 ## Instructions
 Download and run `Tetris.jar`